HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/thread_sensortag.md

 {{<image src="/images/thread_sensortag/concept_0.png" >}}

-The Thread sensorTag is based on an `nRF52840` which is integrated inside an `ISP1807`.
-On the tag, the used sensors are the `BME280` for Temperature, Humidity, Pressure and
+The preliminary version of the Thread sensorTag is based on an `nRF52840` which is integrated inside an `ISP1807`.
+On the tag, the used sensors are the `MAX44009` for light brightness and `BME280` for Temperature, Humidity and Pressure.

 {{< icon_button href="https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840" text="nRF52840" icon="new" >}}